Long-lived Sterile Neutrinos at Belle II in Effective Field Theory: Experiment and Simulation

 We now explain the event selections we impose for this search.
 We define a fiducial volume of the \texttt {Belle~II} detector by $10\,\text{cm} < r < 80\,\text{cm}$ and $-40\,\text{cm} < z < 120\,\text{cm}$, where $r$ and $z$ are the transverse and longitudinal distances to the IP, respectively.
 The positive $z$ direction is defined to be on the side of the incoming positron beam.
 The choice of $r >10\,\text{cm}$ ensures that the background events from $K_S$ decays, prompt tracks, as well as detector material interactions are removed.
 The sterile neutrino is required to decay inside the fiducial volume.
 Second, in general we expect the tracking efficiency to deteriorate with increasing (transverse) distance from the IP inside the tracker.
 To parameterize this effect, we apply a naive linear function to interpolate the displaced-tracking efficiency, ranging from 100\% at $r=10\,$cm to 0\% at $r=80\,$cm; see also Refs.~\cite{Bertholet:2021hjl,Cheung:2021mol}.

 The efficiency to reconstruct a DV relies on the final-state tracks.
 For the case of two tracks stemming from a DV, we follow Ref.~\cite{Dey:2020juy} to take this DV reconstruction efficiency to be $12\%$.
 With any $\pi ^0$, $K^0$, or photon \textit{additional} to the two tracks in the sterile neutrino decay products, the DV reconstruction efficiency is further multiplied with $70\%$.
-Similarly, for any additional pair of charged pions, the efficiency is modified by a factor of $85\%$.
+Similarly, for any additional pair of charged pions, the efficiency is modified by a factor of $85\%$\footnote{These efficiencies are conservative estimates based on track finding efficiency investigations of the B-factory experiment BABAR (see Ref. \cite{Allmendinger:2012ch,BaBar:2013byz}).
+With the help of various Monte-Carlo event generators the efficiencies of reconstructing processes such as $e^+e^-\rightarrow \tau^+\tau^-$, $e^+e^-\rightarrow \pi^+\pi^-(\pi^+\pi^-) \gamma_{ISR}$, where $\gamma_{ISR}$ is a high energetic photon emitted from an initial lepton, and hadronic decay modes are evaluated and compared to data of each BABAR run.} \footnote{To apply the analysis to reduce background events described in the following paragraph, the final state must be reconstructed as detailed as possible.
+Due to the unobservable neutrino in the final state we can not fully reconstruct it, but every other charged particle should be tracked.}.

 On top of all these cuts and efficiencies, we expect that a more detailed analysis including all detector effects can remove the remaining SM background events, while retaining about 75\% of the signal events.
 We therefore apply an overall efficiency of 75\% on top of the previously mentioned factors.
-This estimate is inspired by Refs.~\cite{Dib:2019tuj,Dey:2020juy}, where the authors showed that by computation with the four-momenta of the final-state particles it is possible to derive the $\tau$ energy and the LLP mass up to a two-fold ambiguity at \texttt{Belle~II}.
+This estimate is inspired by Ref.~\cite{Dib:2019tuj}, where the authors showed that by computation with the four-momenta of the final-state particles it is possible to derive the $\tau$ energy and the LLP mass up to a two-fold ambiguity at \texttt{Belle~II}.
 By comparing their distributions it is possible to remove the entire background events while keeping $\gtrsim 75\%$ of all the signal events.

 The final expected signal-event number can thus be computed as:

 where $N_{\tau\bar{\tau}}=4.6\times 10^{10}$, BR$(\tau\to$1 prong$)\approx 85\%$, and $\epsilon$ denotes the final event selection efficiency.
 The factor 2 arises because in each signal event two $\tau$'s are produced, which can potentially each decay into a sterile neutrino.
 BR$(\nu_R\to\text{visible})$ is the decay branching ratio of the sterile neutrino into at least two charged particles.
 This excludes final states $X_2$ (see Table~\ref{tab:modes}) consisting of neutrinos only, involving $\pi^0$, which decays mostly into two photons, or involving $K^0$ (\textit{i.e.} $K_S$ or $K_L$), which is itself also long-lived and hence predominantly escapes the detector's fiducial volume.